Traffic Impact Study January 2007Willow Creek Subdivision Kalispell, Montana

 G. TRAFFIC IMPACTS OUTSIDE OF THE DEVELOPMENT

-Using the trip generation and t6p distribution numbers, ATS detennined the future Level of Service
+Using the trip generation and trip distribution numbers, ATS detennined the future Level of Service

-on the projected model volumes included in Appendix B of this report.
+on the projected model volumes included in Appendix S of this report.

 Table 7 - 2013 Level of Service Summary